-Dementia and the loss of a spouse are sad and challenging enough on their own, but when they coincide, the result can be truly heartbreaking.
-For many adult children, deciding whether to inform a cognitively impaired parent that their spouse has died is a serious and often recurring struggle.
-For someone who has not experienced such a dilemma, this would appear to be a no-brainer.
+Deciding whether to tell someone who is cognitively impaired that their spouse has died is a serious and often recurring struggle.
+Dementia and death are sad and challenging enough on their own, but when they coincide, the result can be truly heartbreaking.
+For someone who has never experienced the challenges of caring for someone with dementia, decisions about telling the truth may seem like a no-brainer.
 However, as with many dementia-related quandaries, the question and answer are far more complex for those facing this reality.

 There is no one-size-fits-all solution to this painful situation.
-In all my years of caring for seniors and interacting with other caregivers, I’ve learned a great deal from my experiences and others’ caregiving journeys.
+In all my years of caring for seniors and interacting with other family caregivers, I’ve learned a great deal from my own experiences and others’ caregiving journeys.
 Keep in mind that the “right” approach depends on a few different factors and will often vary from day to day.

-My Experience with Dementia and Loss
+My Experience With Dementia and Grief

-Upon Dad’s passing, the question was, how do we handle Mom?
-Obviously, she had to know he died.
+Upon his passing, I remember thinking, “Dad died, Mom has dementia.
+How in the world are we supposed to handle this?”
+Obviously, she had to know.
 It was only fair, and there was no avoiding it.
-I cleaned out his side of their room the following day, and Mom got a roommate.
+I cleaned out his side of their room the following day, and Mom got a new roommate.
 Yet, every day she had to be told that Dad had died.
-In her mind, he was back in his private room where he had lived for so many years.
+In her mind, he was back in his private room down the hall where he had lived for so many years.

 As many dementia caregivers come to learn, little white lies are often necessary to simplify life and calm anxious or agitated loved ones.
 Refraining from bringing up their spouse’s death isn’t going to harm anyone.
 The challenge comes when they notice the absence and ask where their late spouse is.
 For loved ones in the advanced stages of the disease, explaining that their significant other is busy running errands or doing something they enjoyed in life may satisfy their curiosity and avoid what is sure to be a prolonged, painful reaction.
 This approach may be necessary if they cycle through this process quickly and frequently.
-Dealing with the fallout of telling the truth on a weekly basis is far more reasonable than a few times each day.
+Dealing with the fallout of telling the truth on a weekly basis is far more reasonable than several times each day.

 In the end, you know your loved one best and the choice is yours.
 I encourage caregivers to tell their family members the truth as much as possible.
 But if the loss of a spouse affects a dementia patient’s health and quality of life and hinders your ability to care for them, there should be no shame in trying everything you can to minimize their pain.